opendime/opendime/v2/README.md

 ## Version 2 Opendime

-In the new version of the hardware (now with layard hole) we've added another chip which support some anti-counterfeiting features.
+In the new version of the hardware (now with layard hole), we've added another chip which support some anti-counterfeiting features.

 To understand how that works, you should read the [technical white paper here](opendime-trust-features.md)

-The other files here are an example of what a V2 Opendime's filesystem looks like.
+The other files here are an example of what a V2 Opendime's filesystem looks like, at each stage of it's lifecycle.

-## PRE-RELEASE / Draft

-Both the white paper and these images are not yet final, however, we consider this version to be the "release candidate".
+Specifically, these files were copied from a sample unit running version 2.0.0 of the firmware:

 ```
 2.0.0 time=20170302.104741 git=v2@029526e
 ```

-With checksum:
+With SHA256 checksum:

 ```
 04ea97186f9b61a5b8bf22188d58aac6866454dc8ebb6501a29f604d9aa8cf8e